bigdatamonkey/OpenSourceFactCheck/README.md

-# Oct7FactCheck Website
+# Open Source Fact Check Project

-Welcome to the Oct7FactCheck Website repository!
-This repository is dedicated to the development and maintenance of our fact-checking platform, where the public can submit claims for fact-checking and our team of fact-checkers works to verify their accuracy.
+Welcome to the OpenSource Fact-Check project repository!
+This repository is dedicated to the development and maintenance of our fact-checking platform, where the public can submit claims for fact-checking and our team of fact-checkers and researchers works to verify their accuracy.

 ## Submitting Fact-Check Requests